lokerd/aws-ruby-sdk-test/README.md

-harvard_example
+aws-sdk-ruby-test
 ===============

-Sample repository used to illustrate Opsworks template and attribute override
+Sample repository used to illustrate using the Ruby SDK from Opsworks Chef